 Salem Witch Museum

-During the Salem witchcraft trials in 1692, this site was home to Reverend John Higginson, the minister of Salem’s First Church, and his adult daughter, Ann Dolliver.
-Though Higginson largely stayed out of the turmoil, Dolliver was accused of witchcraft and arrested.
-Although she confessed, she never came to trial.
+During the Salem witchcraft trials of 1692, this site was home to Reverend John Higginson, minister of Salem’s First Church, and his adult daughter, Ann Dolliver.
+Though Higginson largely remained apart from the turmoil, Dolliver was accused of witchcraft and arrested.
+She confessed but was never brought to trial.

-In 1717, the residents of the eastern end of Salem split from Salem’s First Church, creating The East Church.
-William Bentley, a popular diarist who chronicled life in Salem, served as its minister from 1783 to 1819, leading the church to Unitarianism.
-Between 1844 and 1846, the Congregation built a new Gothic Revival church on the side of Salem Common and met there for about 60 years before merging with the Barton Square Church, another congregation which had separated from the First Church.
+In 1717, residents of Salem’s eastern end broke away from the First Church to establish The East Church.
+It was here that William Bentley — a celebrated diarist whose journals offer one of the most vivid chronicles of life in early Salem — served as minister from 1783 to 1819, guiding the congregation toward Unitarianism.
+Between 1844 and 1846, the congregation built a striking new Gothic Revival church on the edge of Salem Common, where they worshipped for roughly six decades before merging with the Barton Square Church, another congregation that had itself split from the First Church.